vseslav-k/GaulishCipher/README.md

 ```
 The key is inputed by the user.

-Each byte is offset by some constant offset value, its own index, and the value of a previous byte (encrypted).
+Each byte is essentially offset by some constant offset value, its own index, and the value of a previous byte (encrypted).

 Each parameter of the key controls a part of the internal state transformation and contributes to the complexity of the encryption: